tmachemedze/BMI-example/README.md

-"# BMI-example from the Stata course"
+# BMI-example from the Stata course

+In this exercise, I follow the BMI examples in the Stata course